Role of Bisphenol A in Autophagy Modulation: Understanding the Molecular Concepts and Therapeutic Options

 Abstract

-Bisphenol A (4,4'-isopropylidenediphenol) is an organic compound, commonly used in the plastic bottles, packaging containers, beverages and resin industry.
-The adverse effects of bisphenol A were studied in various systems of the body.
-Autophagy is a lysosomal degradation process meant for the regeneration of new cells.
-The role of bisphenol A on autophagy modulation in the pathogenesis of diseases is still debatable.
-Few research studies showed that bisphenol A-induced adverse effects were associated with autophagy dysregulation, while few showed the activation of autophagy by bisphenol A. Such contrasting views make the subject more interesting and debatable.
-In the present review, we discuss the different steps of autophagy, genes involved, and the effect of bisphenol A in autophagy modulation on different systems of the body.
-We also discuss the methods for monitoring autophagy and the roles of drugs such as chloroquine, verteporfin, and rapamycin in autophagy.
-Proper understanding of the role of bisphenol A in the modulation of autophagy may be important for future treatment and drug discovery.
+Bisphenol A (4,4′-isopropylidenediphenol) is an organic compound commonly used in plastic bottles, packaging containers, beverages, and resin industry.
+The adverse effects of bisphenol A in various systems of the body have been studied.
+Autophagy is a lysosomal degradation process that leads to the regeneration of new cells.
+The role of bisphenol A in autophagy modulation involved in the pathogenesis of diseases is still debatable.
+A few research studies have shown bisphenol A-induced adverse effects to be associated with autophagy dysregulation, while a few have shown the activation of autophagy to be mediated by bisphenol A. Such contrasting views make the subject more interesting and debatable.
+In the present review, we discuss the different steps of autophagy, genes involved, and the effect of autophagy modulation by bisphenol A on different systems of the body.
+We also discuss the methods for monitoring autophagy and the roles of drugs, such as chloroquine, verteporfin, and rapamycin, in autophagy.
+A proper understanding of the role of bisphenol A in the modulation of autophagy may be important for future treatment and drug discovery.

 Original languageEnglish